Why the Bar May Be Responsible for a Loved One Killed by a Drunk Driver

 Aug.
 23, 2023

 Driving under the influence (DUI) is a crime in every state, and all states except Utah judge a driver to be under the influence if his or her blood alcohol content (BAC) is 0.08 percent or higher; Utah is lower (at 0.05 percent).
-If police can pull over and stop someone under the influence before they inflict injury on others, that’s great news, as the National Highway Traffic Safety Administration (NHTSA) says that every day 37 people die from drunk-driving incidents or one every 39 minutes
+If police are able to stop someone before they cause harm, that’s good news.
+However, the National Highway Traffic Safety Administration (NHTSA) reports that, on average, 37 people die each day in drunk-driving crashes — about one every 39 minutes.

 People react to alcohol consumption differently, but at 0.08 percent, the effects become somewhat dramatic.
-Most people start to lose balance, judgment, detection of danger, and self-control, which results in considerable effects on their driving ability, including reduced information-processing capability: signal detection, visual search, and impaired overall perception.
+Most people begin to lose balance, judgment, awareness of danger, and self-control.
+These changes can significantly affect driving ability, including reduced information processing, slower visual search, and impaired overall perception.

 Obviously, someone driving under the influence who causes property damage and personal injury can be held personally liable, not only through their insurance coverage but also through a personal injury or wrongful death lawsuit.
 But what about the establishment or individual who served them too much alcohol?
 Can they be held liable?